joshghent/blog/content/blog/webperf-on-deadline/index.md

 ## Bonus 6.
 Set Performance budgets

 Bonus round now.
 Hopefully, you've made some performance improvements and you can see a difference in page load times and your Lighthouse score.
 But so often, without monitoring something, it's likely to drift.
 For example, if you are putting up shelves in your house, you need to constantly keep an eye on the level using a spirit level.
 You cannot just put it there once and then eyeball it the rest of the way.
-In the same way, you need to monitor your key performance metrics in order to make sure they don't return to how they were.
+In the same way, you need to monitor your key performance metrics to make sure they don't return to how they were.

 You can do this with tools like [bundlesize](https://github.com/siddharthkp/bundlesize), [webpack dashboard](https://www.npmjs.com/package/webpack-dashboard), [speedcurve](https://speedcurve.com) and more.

 So, now you can monitor the performance you need to set a budget.
-In other words, what is the limit of performance the business can take (e.g., what is the slowest average load time we can take without affecting revenue).
+In other words, what is the limit of performance the business can take (e.g., what is the slowest average load time we can take without affecting revenue)?
 I will write an article on this in the future, but I'd recommend taking the worst result of each metric in the past week and set that as the budget.
 This can then be in-forced by tools such as [LighthouseCI](https://github.com/GoogleChrome/lighthouse-ci).

 ## Takeaways

 Overall, I hope you've learnt some quick ways to improve your web performance.
-As mentioned, there are a myriad of factors to consider when looking to improve web performance so the methods above will not be a one-size fits all.
+As mentioned, there is a myriad of factors to consider when looking to improve web performance so the methods above will not be a one-size fits all.
 If you'd like to know why your site is slow, I can help you.
 I'm a software performance consultant who works with organizations of all sizes to analyse and fix site speed issues.
-If you'd like to work together, email me on [me@joshghent.com](mailto:me@joshghent.com)
+If you'd like to work together, email me at [me@joshghent.com](mailto:me@joshghent.com)